zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-Note that using this function (rather than calling `OptDepthSpherExpMedium` twice and subtracting the results) is beneficial not only for performance, but also for correctness: it avoids numerical instability near the horizon where rays directions are prone to alternating between the two hemispheres, which could cause subtraction to result in negative optical depth values.
+Note that using this function (rather than calling `OptDepthSpherExpMedium` twice and subtracting the results) is beneficial not only for performance but also for correctness: it avoids numerical instability near the horizon where rays directions are prone to alternating between the two hemispheres, which could cause subtraction to result in negative optical depth values.
 For performance, it may be also worth considering a special case is when the point \\(\bm{y}\\) is considered to be outside the atmosphere (if `exp(Z - zY) < EPS`, for instance).
 In that case, `chY = 0` is an adequate approximation.

 #### Sampling Exponential Media in Spherical Coordinates